 On a quarterly basis, IT will distribute inventories of non-default (Apple or Advanced Windows) workstations assigned to individuals along with upcoming renewal dates, to the Deans, Vice Presidents, and Technology Directors/Coordinators for their future reference when reviewing requests for non-default workstations.

-Once your request has been submitted, it will be reviewed by Information Technology or your local technology team.
-Once approved then the process to replace will begin for replacement.
+Once your request has been submitted, it will be reviewed by Information Technology or your local technology team for approval.
+Information Technology and/or your local support tech team will work with you to schedule a date for replacement.